-Is it possible to attain financial independence without sacrificing your standard of living?
+Is it possible to attain financial independence without diminishing your standard of living?
 The answer to that question depends on what you value.
 When I was growing up, money was always tight.
 Even the basic necessities such as food, water and heat was a privilege.
-Having a telephone or cable TV rarely occurred and never lasted for vary long.
-Christmas was always a major disappoint in my house, especially when I saw my friends or cousins get the latest games.
+Having a telephone or cable TV rarely occurred and never lasted for very long.
+Christmas was always a major disappointment in my house, especially when I saw my friends or cousins get the latest games.

 As I watched others acquire those worldly goods, I use to get so jealous, but as I grew up I started to realize that it was ridiculous to stress out over material items.
 I mean, who cares if you have the newest game console or the latest Air Jordan’s.
 Since I was about 19 years old, I have chosen to live a more frugal life.

 Both my wife and I are in the education field.
 My wife is an elementary teacher and I am an academic advisor at a university.
 As a result, both of us have to be mindful of what we spend in order to achieve our financial goals.
 We also have a small child and as most parents know, it is hard to stay on budget when you are raising kids.

 So, why start a blog?
 I created this forum to share my journey toward financial independence.
 I do not consider myself a financial expert; I am merely a person who enjoys learning and passing that knowledge to others.
 I will always strive to be as open and honest as possible.
 I look forward to sharing this journey with you.